 These Cuban Mojo Pork Chops will make your taste buds happy!
-The rich garlic-citrus flavor of mojo pork works just as well on pork chops.
-The beauty of this recipe is that you can grill or bake these chops.
+The rich garlic-citrus flavor of mojo pork works just as beautifully on grilled pork chops.
+The best part is that you can cook these chops on a grill or bake them in the oven.
 Super convenient!

 This is one of my favorite recipes for make-ahead meal planning.
 I recommend doubling the recipe to make several dinners for the week.
 You can slice these Cuban Mojo Pork Chops and add them to wraps and salads or enjoy them as is.
 I recommend using rib chops for this recipe.

 A little bit about mojo: The word mojo means good luck and is a brightly flavored sauce used in Cuban cooking.
 Mojo usually contains citrus juice sourced from the bitter orange.
 However, for this pork chop recipe, we will be using a combination of regular orange and lime juice.